Amazon Tax Mistakes You Can Avoid Right Now

 Sellers can use this report to file sales tax returns but be sure you understand what you are doing.
 Local and state tax authorities report filing errors as one of the top issues they see from tax payers.
 Filing errors, of course, can lead to late payment penalties and interest on outstanding sales tax.

 Solution: Double and triple check your filing forms.
-Or, leverage a tool like Avalara TrustFile to automate your sales tax filing for you.
+Or, leverage Avalara tools to automate your sales tax filing for you.